reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 export default HelloWorldComponent
 ```

-Then, adding PropTypes should be easy:
+Then, you can add PropTypes directly to the `HelloWorldComponent`:

 ```javascript
 import PropTypes from 'prop-types'